wsheung/boboard/README.md

-# Wormboard
+# BoBoard
-A revival of wormboard - stats tracking for wormhole corporations
+A revival of wormboard - stats tracking page for wormhole kills by wormhole corporations

-## Backend Development
+## Backend
-Wormboard use mongodb as to store KMs
+boboard use mongodb as to store KMs

 Run `yarn install` and `yarn dev` to start backend instance.